open-cluster-management-io/enhancements/enhancements/sig-policy/74-order-policy-execution/README.md

 afterward the state of the cluster changes and those dependencies are no longer met, we do not want the template to be active anymore.
 Utilizing the watch library should allow us to follow the dependencies for each template and put the template back into a pending state when this happens.
-We might want to update the policy object deletion logic in the configuration policy controller to prune any deletable objects in configuration policies that are in a pending state, so that if a dependency is no longer satisfied, any objects created on the cluster as a result of that dependency will be deleted.
+When the template is put into a pending state, the configuration policy will be deleted, so if a dependency is no longer satisfied, any objects created on the cluster as a result of that dependency will be deleted.

 ### Open Questions

-How will the "pending" status for policy templates that have not had their conditions met work?
-We know we want to set the compliance of the policy template object to "pending", but different policy templates have differently arranged status fields, so there is not a standard field to add a message saying why the evaluation of the policy is pending.
-We also need to investigate if this status will have any issues showing up in the hub cluster templates, and how it will look in the UI - will we be able to have a "view details" link to the dependency that is causing the issue?

 Is setting an `apiGroup` field in `dependencies/extraDependencies` necessary?
 Currently we should not have any issues with conficting `kind` for policy templates, but in theory users could create a custom policy controller for a kind that has a name conflict with one of the build-in policy templates.
 This isn't likely to happen, but if we think the `apiGroup` might be necessary in the future, it's probably better to add it now rather than later.
+- Update: We do not plan to add `apiGroup` now as it can be added in a backwards-compatible way in the future if we feel it is needed.

 ### Test Plan